 I haven’t lost my taste for potatoes au gratin.
 I do, however, prefer them to be made with fresh ingredients.
 And, of course, they need to be dairy-free.

 Last year, I shared my scalloped potatoes recipe for Thanksgiving.
 This recipe is similar, but there are a few differences.

 Both scalloped potatoes and potatoes au gratin are casseroles that contain thinly sliced, or scalloped, potatoes and a creamy sauce, which is why people sometimes think they’re both the same dish.

 “Gratin” comes from the French word for grated, so potatoes au gratin are topped with grated breadcrumbs by definition.
 Usually they’re toasted buttery breadcrumbs, but here, I’ve left out the butter and allowed the oven to do the toasting.

 Potatoes au gratin are made with cheese where scalloped potatoes are made with a cream sauce.
 Since Americans love their cheese so much, cheese is often added to scalloped potatoes, which is another reason that the two dishes can be confused for each other.

 I’ve mixed things up a little with this vegan potatoes au gratin recipe.
 I’ve added some kale between the potato layers for a little extra boost of nutrition.
-(You can use spinach, collard greens, or chard, if you prefer them.)
 And of course, I’ve used dairy-free cheese sauce.
 My Veggie-Packed Vegan Cheese Sauce is made with carrots, cauliflower, onion, making this dish a great way to sneak extra veggies into the meals of picky eaters.

-Slicing potatoes can be a little tricky.
-It’s best done with a mandoline slicer or the slicing blade of a food processor.
+Slicing potatoes by hand can be a little tricky.
+You can use a mandoline slicer (just watch your fingers!) or the slicing blade of a food processor.
 I use my food processor, which creates perfect slices in a matter of seconds.